pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 - Merging pull requests after all reviews have been completed.
 Maintainers are responsible for the final decision if sufficient reviews have been provided and the PR can be merged.
 - Coordinating releases.

+**Required experience level:**

-To ensure sufficient experience for the role of Maintainer, it is required to have at least 1-2 years of active experience in developing the respective package.
+At least 1-2 years of active experience in developing the respective package.
+Maintainers will be appointed by the steering council, but self-nominations are also possible.
+The final decision will be made by the steering council.

 .. note:: Marco